-In late March, 2014 Terrax commenced drilling on the Yellowknife City Gold Project, with the first drill hole was collared on the Northbelt Property.
+In late March, 2014 Terrax commenced drilling on the Yellowknife City Gold Project, with the first drill hole collared on the Northbelt Property.
 This marks the first drilling on the Northbelt since 1996, a period of 18 years.

-TerraX's first drill campaign will total approximately 6,000 m of drilling and test three initial target areas; the Barney Shear, which is the extension of the Con/Giant shear system; the Crestaurum Zone, which is a high grade zone with nearly 200 historical drill intersections; and the Homer Lake base metal/precious metal target at the north end of the property The first drill hole was collared at Homer Lake to target a buried conductor identified by airborne surveys in 2013 that has never been drill-tested This target area is within 500 m of a previously established ice road which makes winter access easier and with much less environmental impact than overland access in summer conditions.
-Although Crestaurum and the Barney Shear are currently TerraX's highest priority gold targets, the logistics associated with Homer Lake access dictate that it be drilled first to take advantage of 6-8 weeks of ice road use before spring breakup.
+TerraX's first drill campaign was designed to test three initial target areas; the Barney Shear, which is the extension of the Con/Giant shear system; the Crestaurum Zone, which is a high grade zone with nearly 200 historical drill intersections; and the Homer Lake base metal/precious metal target at the north end of the property The first drill hole was collared at Homer Lake to target a buried conductor identified by airborne surveys in 2013 that has never been drill-tested This target area is within 500 m of a previously established ice road which makes winter access easier and with much less environmental impact than overland access in summer conditions.
+Although Crestaurum and the Barney Shear are TerraX's highest priority gold targets, the logistics associated with Homer Lake access dictated that it be drilled first to take advantage of 6-8 weeks of ice road use before spring breakup.